Tax Treaties

 Step 2: Form 2047 — Section 6 (mandatory for UK property)

-For a full explanation of how Form 2047 works and which sections apply to which income types, see our dedicated guide.
+For a full explanation of how Form 2047 works, see our dedicated guide.

 Step 3: Form 2042 — Main Return